novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-130.md

 While walking, Kim Ah-young’s hand, which had been brushing against his, was eventually held by Lee Hyun-woo.

-At that moment.
+At that moment,

 “……”

 “……”

-The conversation between the two stopped,
+the conversation between the two stopped,

 “……!”